Mach1Studios/m1-research-blog/content/_index.md

 # Mach1 Research Blog

 These pages are open to contribution and include exploration and pain points uncovered around spatial and multichannel audio in both the development and creative side.
-The posts focus on
+The posts and tutorials should be read knowing they contain some subjective opinion however the [Spatial Audio Glossary's]({{< relref "/glossary" >}}) goal is to remain as objective as possible.

 ### Contents
 - [Spatial Audio Glossary]({{< relref "/glossary" >}})